colzilla/usb-rc/README.md

 # usb-rc
-AdaFruit Trinket M0 and ItsyBitsy M4 USB adapter for RC receivers
+AdaFruit ~~Trinket M0 and~~ ItsyBitsy M4 USB adapter for RC receivers The Trinkets have a much slower CPU than the ItsyBitsy M4, and although that's not been an issue on the one I made, Ive had reports of some jittering on some combinations of RX and PC, so I'm no longer recommending them.
+YMMV.

 ***update - please take the time to watch the video kindly created by Matt Spencer from Vancouver, British Columbia!*** https://www.youtube.com/watch?v=9zhCrwn6ba0